di98feja/RagnarsRokare/AutoPickupSelector/readme.md

 **Installation:**
 Copy the RagnarsRokare_AutoPickupSelector.dll-file into the BepInEx pluginfolder and restart Valheim.

+**Configuration**
+Edit the IncludedCategories setting in the file RagnarsRokare.AutoPickupSelector.cfg
+Default is: Material;Trophie;Consumable;Torch;Tool

 **Usage:**
 -Open the Inventoy with Tab and open the Trophies dialog.
 -Click the item that you wish to toggle autopickup for.